 The customer subsequently asked us to make up a new door lock to match the existing locks.
 A disassembled lock from Ford comes in a box containing hundreds of individual parts that need to be put together in a certain order.

 Below is the old and new lock.
 The springs and wafers in front are leftover as they were not required to match this particular key code.
+Ignition locks are one of the parts that we prefer to use genuine parts where possible.
+Aftermarket locks can tend to cause problems.

 If you need a replacement key or remote in Ross on Wye, or Forest of Dean area then ask us for or quote.
 Now matter where you in the country an independent auto locksmith will normally be significantly cheaper than a main dealer.

-Below is a new transponder chip that we programmed into the vehicle in the Forest of Dean.
-As you can see it is glass and very delicate.
-The Ford transponder chips are about double the size of the ID48 chip commonly used by Fiat and VW.
-Safely inside the key head it should be protected from most bumps and knocks – but it won’t survive being cut in half with a hacksaw!
+Safely inside the key head the transponder should be protected from most bumps and knocks but it won’t survive being cut in half with a hacksaw.
 Because there was only 1 key for the vehicle they didn’t have a backup and had to call out an auto locksmith to program new keys.
 It is always a good idea to have a spare key for a vehicle.
 It is normally significantly cheaper to get a key duplicated from an existing key than it is to cut and program one from scratch.

 It’s been busy this week for car openings.
-4 of them we were called after various national and local breakdown/recovery services were unable to open the vehicle.
+In 4 of them we were called after various national and local breakdown/recovery services were unable to open the vehicle.
 For some reason Puntos are the most popular vehicle this week.

 This Seat vehicle was opened by us after the previous company failed.
 They’d tried bending the door open and shoving a bit of metal down the side of the door.
 If you want your door damaged, that’s the way to do it.
 If you want the job doing properly and without damage call an auto-locksmith.
 There are several working in the area, including ourselves.